CrunchyData/pgSimload/doc/04_release_notes.md

 ## Version 1.0.1 (January, 8th 2024)

-- new SSHManager for Patroni Watched mode
+- new SSHManager for Patroni-Watcher mode

-The way the Patroni watcher is handled in SSH (i.e not in Kubernetes modes) has been refactored.
-Previously, an SSH connection was initiated at each loop of the Patroni watcher.
+The way the Patroni-Watcher is handled in SSH (i.e not in Kubernetes modes) has been refactored.
+Previously, an SSH connection was initiated at each loop of the Patroni-Watcher.
 This was not very efficient, because at each `Watch_timer` an SSH connection was opened, the `patronictl` command initiated, the output shown, then the SSH connection was closed.